 A cut on your tongue may bleed a lot.
 This may make you think your injury is worse than it really is.
 Usually a cut on your tongue will heal quickly and not cause you any problems.

-To treat a small cut on your tongue, rinse your mouth with salt water to help keep it clean.
-If it won’t stop bleeding, firmly press the injury with gauze or a piece of clean cloth then see your doctor or go to the nearest emergency department.
+To treat a small cut on your tongue, rinse your mouth with saltwater to help keep it clean.
+If it won’t stop bleeding, firmly press the injury with gauze or a piece of clean cloth then see your doctor or go to the nearest hospital emergency department.

 If you smoke, you should avoid smoking for as long as possible.
 Try not to smoke while the cut is fresh as it can impair healing and increase the risk of infection.

-If you have a facial injury that means you cannot put pressure on your nose to stop the bleeding, go to your nearest emergency department.
+If you have a facial injury which means you can’t put pressure on your nose to stop the bleeding, go to your nearest hospital emergency department.
 You should avoid any strenuous activity, such as playing sports, for 24 hours after the bleeding has stopped.

-If you were assaulted or hit by another person, or suspect that the facial injuries of someone close to you were caused deliberately and were not the result of an accident, you should seek help from a healthcare professional as soon as possible.
+If you were assaulted or hit by another person — or suspect that the facial injuries of another person were caused deliberately and were not the result of an accident — you should seek help from a healthcare professional as soon as possible.
 Talk to your doctor, community nurse, emergency department or school nurse.

 If you are unsure who to speak to, call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) to discuss your concerns.